ministryofjustice/security-guidance/docs/bluetooth.md

 -   you can connect devices using Bluetooth, safely
 -   you are aware of the problems around Bluetooth, and can take the necessary safety precautions

-Note: Remember that there might be local rules that apply regarding the use of Bluetooth devices.
+**Important:** Remember that there might be local rules that apply regarding the use of Bluetooth devices.
 A good example is in Prisons, where use of Bluetooth would not be available by default.
 Ensure that you check with local requirements.

 ## Accessibility